-To validate the model, the requirements described in the following sub clauses shall be satisfied and reported.

-When general requirements in Table M.4, comparison table are not satisfied, the author of the virtual test shall explain his reasons inside the final validation report and those reasons shall be checked and agreed by the notified body.
+To validate the model, the requirements described in the following sub closed shall be satisfied and reported.
+When general requirements in Table M.4, comparison table are bailing and the satisfied and shall explain his reasons inside the final validate by the notified body. shall explain his reasons inside the final validation report and those reasons shall be checked and agreed by the notified body.
 All the tables in this chapter shall be part of the final validation report, see M.4.